 In this class, students are given a chance to explore the inner workings of technical theatre like no other acting camp!
 With state-of-the-art lighting and sound systems, the Summer Acting Camp is the perfect "technical laboratory" for students to learn how live theatre is created.
 Included in the course are demonstrations on lighting (including a new unit on LED lighting), sound, fly systems, scrims, cycs and special effects.

 This class offers students an opportunity to learn the specific demands of acting in front of the camera.
 Students are taught basic on-camera etiquette including "slating", "hitting your mark", camera awareness and auditor expectations.
 The class also focuses on proper audition technique - all of the students receive both "prepared sides" and "cold sides" to be used individually and with a partner.

 With this class, students are given a backstage pass into the secret world of magicians.
 Focusing solely on "sleight-of-hand", participants in this workshop are taught three incredibly deceptive yet simple effects.
-Special emphasis is placed on aiding the students in creating effective "patter" (or diaglogue) when creating and presenting their routine.
+Emphasis is placed on helping students with devising effective "patter" (or dialogue) when creating and presenting their routine.
 Students are also given a brief history of each effect.

-Using their imagination and creativity, students are given the chance to explore different ways on creating vibrant, emotionally honest characters.
-This class works in conjunction with the main acting class to aid the students as they bring their characters to life when rehearsing their scenes for their final performance.
-Emphasis is placed on building a character backstory and establishing a clear point of view for the character.
+Using their imagination, students will explore different ways to create vibrant, emotionally honest characters.
+This class works in conjunction with the main acting class to help the campers bring their characters to life when rehearsing their scenes for the final show.
+Careful attention is placed on building a complete character backstory while establishing a clear point of view for the character.